mobingi/mobingi-cli/README.md

 The easiest way to get mobingi-cli is to use one of the [pre-built release binaries](https://github.com/mobingi/mobingi-cli/releases) which are available for OSX, Linux, and Windows.

-If you want to try the latest version, you can build mocli from the master branch.
+If you want to try the latest version, you can build mobingi-cli from the master branch.
 You need to have [Go](https://golang.org/) installed (version 1.8+ is required).
 Note that the master branch may be in an unstable or even broken state during development.

 ### Building mobingi-cli